 - The student is expected to review the textbook, notes, and other materials before class.
-Occasionally you may be required to a take short quiz at the beginning of class. - You are required to attend class as well as the mandatory discussion sessions
+Materials used for class will be available on UCF Webcourses - Occasionally you may be required to a take short quiz at the beginning of class. - You are required to attend class as well as the mandatory discussion sessions